jadrouil/tuna-lang/README.md

 }
 ```

-Going line by line, `const users = {}`, means there exists a global object called users.
-It is intitalized empty.
-Moving on: `pub func add_user(name) ...`. `Pub` in this context means that this function can be called by an external client.
-To see how functions are invoked, [see](tuna/demos/).
+These four lines mean: there is a users object which is persisted across requests, and a function called "add_user" that can be called by a client.

+# Getting Started

+## Installation
+`$npm i tuna-lang`
+`$tuna init`

+## Examples
+Examples can be found [demos](tuna/demos).
+This is a good place to get started to get a general sense of the syntax and how to interact with systems.
+You can run any of the demos using the command `$tuna run`.

+## Documentation

 ## Primitives